Purdue Pharma to pay $18-million settlement to people addicted to OxyContin prescriptions

 Purdue Pharma, the maker of OxyContin, has agreed to pay $20-million, including $2-million to the provincial and territorial governments, to settle the long-standing class-action suit.

-Mr. Justice Edward Belobaba of Ontario’s Superior Court of Justice approved the settlement on Wednesday morning, saying in his written decision that it is fair and reasonable.
+Justice Edward Belobaba of Ontario’s Superior Court of Justice approved the settlement on Wednesday morning, saying in his written decision that it is fair and reasonable.

 His decision follows emotional testimony from several individuals, who described in court on Tuesday how addiction to the prescription painkiller OxyContin upended their lives.
-Judge Belobaba said in court on Tuesday that he had been inclined to approve the settlement before the hearing began, but that the “deeply moving” stories he heard gave him pause.
+Justice Belobaba said in court on Tuesday that he had been inclined to approve the settlement before the hearing began, but that the “deeply moving” stories he heard gave him pause.

 A killer high: How Canada got addicted to fentanyl